-When making treatment plan decisions, patients are encouraged to discuss with your doctor whether clinical trials offer additional options to consider.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials offer additional options to consider.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors who specialize in cancer, called oncologists, often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
+Cancer care teams include other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
 Learn more about the clinicians who provide cancer care.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 It is the most common treatment for appendix cancer.
-Most often, appendix cancer is low-grade (see Stages and Grades) and, therefore, slow-growing.
+Most often, appendix cancer is low grade (see Stages and Grades) and, therefore, slow growing.
 Often it can be successfully treated with surgery alone.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.

 Types of surgeries for appendix cancer include: